zippleer/msu-cse491-2013/hw1.rst

    Warning: code with syntax errors => 0 points.

+   Collect bad and/or buggy examples of code and submit them at the end (see form in #5, below).

 2. Write at least six tests (three each) as in iter_bug/test.py for your iterator and generator implementations of the Sieve, and then add/commit/push them to your github repo.
 These should be